wnkhrna/pokemon-app/README.md

 3. Access Your App: Your app will be available at https://wnkhrna.github.io/pokemon-app/.

-Features

-- Fetch Data: Retrieves Pokémon data from the PokéAPI.
-- Display Data Beautifully: Uses Bootstrap cards to display Pokémon data in a responsive grid.
-- Search and Filter: Allows users to search and filter Pokémon by name.
-- Detailed View: Provides detailed information about each Pokémon.
-- Edit Pokémon: Allows users to edit Pokémon details and updates the state using Pinia.
-- Loader Component: Displays a loading spinner while fetching data.

 Contact

 If you have any questions or feedback, please contact me at [wkhairina.00@gmail.com].